 If you do not want to extra cost of serving a full meal at your party, consider the timing of it so it falls outside of a regular mealtime.
 For instance, you can make the start time after dinner and then you will only need to serve drinks and snacks, instead of a more substantial meal-service.

 One of the best ways to save money on a party is to limit the types of alcohol you serve.
 You might want to stick to providing just wine and beer.
-These aren’t as costly as having a full-stocked bar or a number of different cocktails.
+These aren’t as costly as having a fully-stocked bar or a number of different cocktails.
 You don’t need to shell out for premium drinks either such as aged spirits or vintage wines, for examples.
 Most people will have no issue with local beers and lower priced wine.
 The best option may also be to simply following the BYOB (bring your own alcohol) policy.
 Those who want to drink alcohol can simply bring whatever it is they choose to drink.

 Make sure you set out water, juice, and soda pop as well so that people will be less likely to overindulge.

 Lay Out the Details

 If you’re worried about people showing up at your party expecting dinner and leaving hungry when they realize you’re only serving snacks, spell out exactly what type of party you’ll be having in the invite.
 For instance, write “Please join us for snacks, drinks, and good times” on your invitation, so no one will expect a dinner.

 Most people want to help out and bring something to a party once they’re invited.
 If someone asks what they can bring, don’t feel pressured to say “Just bring yourself!”
 Instead, actually tell them what would be helpful.
 Saying “why not bring a bottle of wine?” or “I could really use another dessert” can make your guests feel welcome and reduce your costs.